 Aggregate orders from all sales channels into one platform.

 You can manage all of your orders from one location and decide how to auto or manually multi-channel fulfillment the order.
 If you decide that the order is to be fulfilled in-house, or drop shipped, you can choose to forgo multi-channel fulfillment.

 Pull in your real-time FBA inventory and intelligently calculate available inventory quantities for each core product and their bundles and kits.

 As Skubana understands how your products are build, Skubana can calculate how many available quantities you have whether it is inventory shared from one core product or it’s own pre-packaged inventory.
 Here’s an example of a sunglass company.
-Lets say they do not prepackage any bundles or kits as they are all packaged on the fly.
+Lets say they do not prepackage any Amazon virtual bundles or kits as they are all packaged on the fly.
 The inventory quantity for each core product, bundle and kit is as follows:

 |Master SKU||Bundle/Kit||Available Inventory|